bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 frequently present both during six weeks of maintenance dosing and in subsequent follow-up sampling (Fig. 5A).
 Likewise, strain-9 engrafted frequently for recipients of D97.
-These two strains had a SNP genotype dissimilarity of 0.23, while the median dissimilarity across all pairs of UCFMT strains was 0.25 (IQR: 0.13 – 0.31).
+These two strains had a SNP genotype dissimilarity of 0.23, similar to the median dissimilarity across all pairs of UCFMT strains of 0.25 (IQR: 0.13 – 0.31).
 Approximately 80% of each strain’s gene content was shared with the other, while 18% and 24% was private to strain-6 and strain-9, respectively (Fig. 5C; Supplementary Table 2).
 Cross-referencing co-occurrence clusters with the estimated